 We operate our business within two reportable segments.
-The first is our "OSUR" business, which consists of the development, manufacture and sale of oral fluid diagnostic products and specimen collection devices and medical devices used for the removal of benign skin lesions by cryosurgery.
-The second is our "DNAG" or molecular collection systems business, which consists of the development, manufacture and sale of oral fluid collection devices that are used to collect, stabilize, and store samples of genetic material for molecular testing.
+The first is our "OSUR" business, which consists of the development, manufacture and sale of diagnostic products, specimen collection devices, and medical devices.
+The second is our "DNAG" or molecular collection systems business, which consists primarily of the development, manufacture and sale of oral fluid collection devices that are used to collect, stabilize, and store samples of genetic material for molecular testing.

-OSUR revenues consist primarily of product sold into the United States and internationally to various clinical laboratories, hospital, clinics, community-based organizations, public health organizations, distributors, government agencies, physicians' offices, and commercial and industrial entities.
-OSUR also derives revenues from licensing and product development activities.
+OSUR revenues consist primarily of product sold into the United States and internationally to various clinical laboratories, hospitals, clinics, community-based organizations, public health organizations, distributors, government agencies, physicians' offices, and commercial and industrial entities.
+OSUR also derives revenues from the sale of OTC products to retail pharmacies and mass merchandisers, and to consumers over the internet and from licensing and product development activities.
 DNAG revenues consist of product sold into the academic research, consumer genetics, clinical genetic testing, pharmacogenomics, personalized medicine and animal genetics markets.
-For more information about our revenues from external customers, income and total assets, please see the sections entitled "Selected Consolidated Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Note 11 to the consolidated financial statements, included elsewhere in this Annual Report.
+For more information about our revenues from external customers, income and total assets, please see the sections entitled "Selected Consolidated Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Note 10 to the consolidated financial statements, included elsewhere in this Annual Report.